Plans > Lifetime Mortgage

 Still unsure of a few things?
 We’ve got you covered with answers to some of our most frequently asked questions.

-There are two main types of equity release, and a lifetime mortgage is one of them.
+There are two main types of equity release, and a lifetime mortgage is the most popular one.
 This is where you take out a loan secured against your property, keep ownership of it and still have the right to live there.
-It’s far and away the most popular form of equity release.
 The second type is known as home reversion, where you sell your property or a percentage of it.
 Here too, you still have the right to live there, but this will be as a rent-free tenant rather than as owner of the property.

 With a regular lifetime mortgage, you have zero monthly repayments and any interest that builds up is paid along with the loan itself once the property is sold when you pass away or move into long-term care.
 An alternative is an interest-only lifetime mortgage where you make voluntary payments of some or all of the interest to reduce or prevent the interest building up.
 Some lifetime mortgage plans also allow you to pay off some of the borrowed capital.

 Just as with a normal residential mortgage, you should be aware of costs involved in setting up an equity release lifetime mortgage.
-Your adviser will make sure you understand these in full before you decide whether to take out a plan, but below is a summary.
+Your adviser will make sure you understand these in full, but below is a summary:

 Once a plan is taken out, there aren’t normally any fees.
 One exception is an early repayment charge that some lenders request if some or all of your lifetime mortgage is paid off before you pass away or move into long-term care.